Never leave home without these key items that will keep you healthy while you’re on the road.

 If you plan to dine out, look for healthy meal options at your destination.
 “Look for naturally colorful, plant-based meals with minimal added sugars.
 Check the nutrition information online, as menu titles can be deceiving,” Dr. Arnold says.

 “Know where your food is coming from and do research about foodborne illness at your destination,” she says.
 “Are you traveling to a place where street food is off limits?
 How about a place where you might need to bring your own water to a restaurant?
-The CDC has an app called “Can I Eat This?” that will help you determine if a food is likely to be safe based on the region and type of food.”
+The Centers for Disease Control and Prevention has an app called “Can I Eat This?” that will help you determine if a food is likely to be safe based on the region and type of food.”

 “Avoid eating foods that are easily contaminated—water, ice, fruits and vegetables that need to be rinsed in water—especially if traveling to locations where this could be an issue,” Dr. Yanez says.